wp-plugins/active-directory-integration/readme.txt

 == Changelog ==

 = 1.1.4 =
+* Fix: Bulk Import didn't work correctly if account suffix is appended to username.
+(Bug report by Stephen.
+Issue #0076.)
 * Change: Moved class BulkSyncBackADIntegrationPlugin() from syncback.php to BulkSyncBackADIntegrationPlugin.class.php (Recommendation by nic0tin.
 Issue #0075.)

 = 1.1.4 =